mieubrisse/personal-writing/shattered-glass-and-anti-leverage/post.md

 ---
-title: "Shattered Glass And Anti-Leverage"
+title: "Shattered Glass And Negative Leverage"
 subtitle: "TODO"
 ---
 <!---- TAGLINE FOR IG POSTS: TODOOO ----->

-Yesterday I was distracted and knocked a glass off my table.
+I was distracted yesterday and knocked a glass off my table.
 It exploded everywhere.

 I was barefoot.
-I recollected my parents urging us to put on shoes before cleaning up broken glass.
+I remembered my parents urging us to put on shoes before cleaning up broken glass.
 Sensible.

-Yet I had a novel thought: what if I cleaned the glass up barefoot?
+But I had a novel thought: what if I cleaned up the glass barefoot?

-Crazy, I know.
+That's insane.

-But the logic went like this: I'm not going to wear shoes forever in my apartment.
-If I wear shoes during the cleanup, I might be missing glass shards that I'll only find the next time I'm barefoot.
-I just watched the glass shatter, so I'm extra cautious right now.
+But there was logic to it: I'm not going to wear shoes forever in my apartment.
+If I wear shoes during the cleanup, I could miss shards that I'll only find the next time I'm barefoot.

+I just watched the glass shatter, so I'm cautious right now.
 Days later I might not be, leading to a worse injury.

-So I did it.
-I stepped carefully in clear areas, using any pricks as signal of a shard.
+So I cleaned it up barefoot.
+I stepped carefully in clear areas, using any felt pricks as shard alerts.
 Things seemed to proceed smoothly.

-My first hint that I'd miscalculated came when sweeping at the end, after all the big pieces were gone.
+My first hint I'd miscalculated came when sweeping at the end, after all the big pieces were gone.

-I'd assumed there would be a small-but-reasonable size that the glass shards wouldn't go under.
-The size of the tip of a pen, perhaps.
-Small, but still visible.
+I'd assumed all the glass shards would be visible.
+The size of a pen tip, at smallest.

 But what I swept up was glass dust.
-Miniscule fragments that would have been invisible if I hadn't swept them into a pile.
+Miniscule fragments which would have been invisible if I hadn't collected them into a pile.

-I'd been careful to step in areas that seemed free of glass.
-But when I inspected the bottom of my feet, they were full of tiny shimmering bits that I hadn't felt.
+I'd been careful to step in areas that looked free of glass.
+But when I inspected the bottom of my feet, they glimmered full of tiny shimmering remnants I hadn't felt.

-A little shaken, I washed my feet and did an extra thorough job with vacuuming.
+A little shaken, I washed my feet and took extra care when vacuuming.

-During the night my sheet brushed my toe and I felt a sudden sharp pain.
-I intuited I'd gotten a glass splinter without noticing, but spent 30 minutes failing to locate it.
+My sheet brushed my toe while I lay in bed that night, and I felt a sharp pain.
+I knew I'd gotten a glass splinter without noticing, but spent 30 minutes failing to locate it.

 As I wait for my body to expel the splinter naturally, I'm reflecting on what I've learned (because you either win or you learn).

-### The Butterfly Effect
+### Negative Leverage
 If I'd been in less of a rush, I wouldn't have knocked the glass over.
-I would have saved myself the cup, a glass splinter and nearly an hour of cleanup.
-Not to mention the mental toll of having a splinter.
+I would have saved myself all the cleanup.

-But even with the glass shattered, shoes would have saved me the splinter.
+But even with the glass shattered, shoes would have saved me time trying to remove the splinter.
+Not to mention the mental toll of the splinter.

-One small choice can have huge consequences.
-The butterfly effect is real.
+I define leverage as small inputs causing big outputs.

+In these cases, I experienced "negative leverage".
+My small actions caused me hours of work.

 Think to your own life.
-Maybe you've been in scenarios like these:
+Do any of these sound familiar?

 - "Just a bit of Instagram" turns into hours of doom-scrolling, sleep deprivation, and unhealthy food choices the next day.
+- "Just one Netflix episode" ends on a cliffhanger, leaving you dying to know what happens next, which pulls you into a multi-episode binge.
-- A "quick glance at email" after work reveals a stressful email that makes you anxious all night, corrupting sleep and time with your loved ones.
+- A "quick glance" at email after work reveals a stressful email that makes you anxious all night, corrupting your sleep and time with your loved ones.
-- One phrase said in the heat of anger turns into hours repairing a relationship.
+- One thing said in the heat of anger turns into hours repairing a relationship.
 - "Just one more drink" turns into a night of drinking, sleeping late, a hangover, and a wasted next day.

-If you'd only turned down the drink, not opened Instagram, took a breath before responding... everything changes.
+Everything changes if you'd opened a book instead of Instagram or Netflix, didn't check your email, took a breath before responding.

-TODO no situation you can't make worse

-TODO link to Ben Franklin with negative productivity
+Warren Buffet's business partner Charlie Munger has this to say:

+> It is remarkable how much long-term advantage people like us have gotten by trying to be consistently not stupid, instead of trying to be very intelligent

+Nassim Taleb calls this "avoiding what not to do" approach _via negativa_.

+Are there you making any small choices in your life that are ballooning into bad outcomes?

+_Big thanks to [Tarik Guney](https://www.forgingforward.co/p/charlie-mungers-dont-make-big-mistakes) and [Chris Meyer](https://themindcollection.com/via-negativa/) for their articles which propelled my thinking on negative leverage_

 ### The Danger Of Unchecked Assumptions
 My experiment rested on two assumptions:

-1. **I could rely on my eyesight to determine if I was stepping in a safe place.** This relied on an incorrect belief about the way glass shatters.
+1. **I'd be able to see all glass shards.** This relied on an incorrect belief about the way glass shatters.
 Namely, about how small shards could be.
-2. **I'd immediately feel stepping on a shard.** This relied on an incorrect belief about the experience of stepping on a shard, and was supported by the belief about how small shards could be.
+2. **I'd immediately feel stepping on a shard.** This relied on an incorrect belief about what stepping on a shard would be like.
+It was supported by the belief about how small shards could be.

+This wasn't crazy; I can't remember ever having a glass splinter before.
+I just assumed.

+Now, I wasn't

 Reflecting, this belief about how small shards could be was driven by experience.
 I don't remember seeing such tiny glass before as a kid.

+TODO no situation you can't make worse

+TODO link to Ben Franklin with negative productivity